Dendroslime/Project_2--Landing-Page----HTML-and-CSS/README.md

 Descreption:
 =======
-# Project_2--Landing-Page----HTML-and-CSS
+# Project_2--Landing-Page
 <h1>The Landing Page</h1>
 <h2>Description</h2>
 This is a second webside done for The Odin Project.
-It will feature HTML, CSS (including Flexbox).
+It features HTML, CSS (including Flexbox).